 If the current CU is at the left picture boundary, at merge/skip and AMVP modes, MVs at A0, A1 and B2 in Fig. 1. cannot be used as merge and AMVP candidates.
 On the contrary, MVs at B0 and C0 in Fig. 1. cannot be used as merge/skip and AMVP candidates if the current CU is adjacent to the right picture boundary.

-In sbTMVP mode, If the point at where the motion information of left neighbor block A1 in Fig 3. in reference picture, then the point is clipping in the left or right picture boundary. and get the motion vector in sub-CU units from the CU point of the motion information of left neighbor block in reference picture.
+In sbTMVP mode, if the point at where the motion information of left neighbor block A1 in Fig 3. in reference picture, then the point is clipped in the left or right picture boundary. and get the motion vector in sub-CU units from the CU point of the motion information of left neighbor block in reference picture.

 Proposed Methods